 Other aspects of the festival include the vast section of arts and crafts booths, which feature what’s happening in the new world of crafts, including everything you need to decorate or remodel your home, office or shop.
 Louisiana Crawfish Festival even inducts royalty each year, including a Louisiana Crawfish Queen and Teen Louisiana Crawfish Queen.

-For more food festival fun, take a little trip outside of New Orleans’ main area to enjoy all that Chalmette and its Louisiana Crawfish Festival have to offer.
+For more food festival fun, take a little trip outside of the cities main area to enjoy all that Chalmette and its Louisiana Crawfish Festival have to offer.